Is any gem prettier than Opal?

 HOW TO CLEAN OPAL

-This beautiful gem is particularly delicate when it comes to cleaning.
-So how do you clean Opal?
+Opals are beautiful, but particularly delicate when it comes to cleaning.
 Warm soapy water is still the best method, but don’t submerge it in the water.
-Some Opals are doublets or triplets, where the Opal has been combined with another gem or even a synthetic material to strengthen it for use in jewellery.
-Soaking in water can eventually cause these layers to separate.
+Some Opals are doublets or triplets, where the Opal has been combined with another gem or even a synthetic material to strengthen it for use in jewelry - therefore, soaking in water can eventually cause these layers to separate.
 Instead, moisten a soft, lint-free microfibre cloth and buff the gem gently.
 Use a dry part of the cloth to remove any moisture that remains.
-Opal doesn’t like sudden temperature change, so use room temperature water.
-Avoid ultrasonic and steam cleaners with all Opal.
+Opal doesn’t like sudden temperature change, so use room temperature water, and avoid ultrasonic and steam cleaners with all Opal.

 HOW TO CARE FOR OPAL

 Keep Opal well away from any extreme heat sources as they contain a small amount of moisture.
 If this dries out your Opal, it can look dull and may start crazing.
 If you fear your Opal is losing moisture, sometimes wrapping it in moist (but not soaking) cotton wool and putting it in an airtight bag can help.
 Check it regularly, and re-moisten the cotton wool if it has dried out.

 Opals react badly to acid and alcohol, so be especially careful to keep them well away from any household cleaning products, aftershaves and perfumes, etc. The gem is 5.5 to 6.5 (out of 10) in hardness on the Mohs scale, so keep your Opals well away from other jewelry and always store them in a box or soft pouch when not wearing them.